Best Cheap Health Insurance in Indiana (2025)

 COBRA insurance in Indiana

-In Indiana, COBRA costs about $722 per month for a single person and $2,030 per month for families.
+In Indiana, COBRA costs about $722 per month for an individual and $2,030 per month for families.

 COBRA is a program that lets you keep the health insurance you had with your employer for a year and a half from the time you leave.